For Government Officials

 Visa is issued gratis to approved nominees by the Consulate General of India, Jaffna.

-Course fees are borne by the Government of India
+Fees charged by the training institutes are borne by the Government of India.

 TCS Colombo Plan

 Another cooperation programme of India, the Technical Cooperation Scheme of Colombo Plan, was started in 1950 with a view to providing technical assistance to neighbouring Colombo Plan countries.
 Through this Scheme, India provides comprehensive and integrated training to Asian member countries of Colombo Plan with the purpose of assisting them to enhance their administrative and technical capabilities through human resource development.
 The Ministry of External Affairs has been entrusted with the administration of the TCS of Colombo Plan since April 2010.
 Under this Scheme, India offers 500 slots for training in India at 26 centres of learning covering diverse disciplines keeping in mind the needs of our Colombo Plan countries.
 Sri Lanka is also a Partner Country of the 18 Partner Countries under this Scheme & working people from Government, Semi-Government & Private Enterprises can apply for the Training Programmes.
 Terms & Conditions are same as for ITEC.

 Course Details 2019-20